GitTables/gittables.github.io/index.md

 To train and evaluate models for applications beyond the Web, additional resources are needed with tables that resemble relational database tables.
 We built GitTables to facilitate that need.

-### The corpus
+### The dataset

 The tables in GitTables were extracted from CSV files from GitHub.
 On average the tables have 25 columns and 209 rows.
 We annotated table columns with real-world concepts that the columns refer to.
 The labels for these column annotations (referred to as semantic types) were extracted from the DBpedia and Schema.org ontologies.

 We used two different annotation methods:
 - Syntactic: string-based matching between column names and the semantic types,
-- Semantic: embedding semantic types and column names using a pretrained FastText model trained on the Common Crawl corpus.
+- Semantic: embedding semantic types and column names using a pretrained FastText model trained on the Common Crawl dataset.
 The annotation corresponds to the most similar semantic type.

 Figure 2 presents the distribution of semantic types of the tables per annotation method and ontology.